pennersr/django-allauth/docs/configuration.rst

   `ACCOUNT_AUTHENTICATION_METHOD` is set to `email`.
 Set to `False` when you do not wish to prompt the user to enter a username.

+ACCOUNT_USERNAME_VALIDATORS
+  A path
+  (`'some.module.validators.custom_username_validators'`) to a list of custom username validators.
+If left unset, it matches the standard Django behavior.

 SOCIALACCOUNT_ADAPTER (="allauth.socialaccount.adapter.DefaultSocialAccountAdapter")
   Specifies the adapter class to use, allowing you to alter certain default behaviour.